 Aluminum also gives manufacturers the ability to sell their products in a variety of different colors.

 Stainless steel does not conduct as well as aluminum, is less efficient and more uneven in its conduction of heat.
 Due to this uneven distribution of heat, if your stainless steel moka pot is not sitting perfectly on your stovetop or burner, you will get an uneven heat.

 This is even a problem with a high quality moka pot made with stainless steel.

 When you get an uneven heat it is going to give you an uneven extraction and spoil your brew.
 Every coffee connoisseur knows that is something to be avoided.

-Another factor to consider is, and one that counts against a steel pot is that your gasket is likely to need replacing more often than an aluminimum one.
+Another factor to consider, and one that counts against a steel pot is that your gasket is likely to need replacing more often than an aluminum one.

 A stainless steel moka pot does retain heat for longer than that of an aluminum moka pot and is more suited to a modern kitchen with an induction stovetop.

 Which Kind Lasts Longer: Aluminum vs Stainless Steel?

 With proper care and maintenance, Italian coffee makers will last for many years regardless of which of the two stovetop coffee makers you decide on.
 Both are made from sold, strong materials.